The-CStar-Programming-Language/CStar-Python-Implementation/README.md

-# As of now, Rhuse has yet to be implemented.
-I am making it as of 2-20-26.
-By the end of today, it should be implemented.
+# As of now, Rhuse has been implemented!
+It has a few basic features so far, but more will come.

+# Version History

+* v0.1 (Current) - Basic I/O, variables, and math.

 ## Roadmap
 * 2-20-26: Implement basic I/O and math features (Completed by Adam)